ShortChangedDegen/Scd.ProjectX.Client/README.md

 for everything (or everyone(anyone?)) but if its a good fit, it could be a way to get started with the ProjectX API in Python.

-Python developers can also check out the [ProjectX Gateway API SDK for Python (Unofficial)](https://github.com/ChristianJStarr/projectx-sdk-python) repo.
+*Python developers should probably check out the [ProjectX Gateway API SDK for Python (Unofficial)](https://github.com/ChristianJStarr/projectx-sdk-python) repo.*

 - Is ShortChangedDegen a degenerate gambler or something who always loses money?